Office of the Superintendent of Financial Institutions

 The AAR should not be considered to solely be a report from the company's Appointed Actuary to OSFI's actuaries.
 It is also intended for company management and is read by regulators who may not be actuaries but who are knowledgeable about insurance.
 It should be a generally understandable presentation that can be used as a key component in OSFI's monitoring of the company's financial results.

-OSFI's Guideline E-15 describes all of the duties of the Appointed Actuary and the qualifications that OSFI expects the Appointed Actuary to have.
+OSFI's Guideline E-15 Appointed Actuary: Legal Requirements, Qualifications and Peer Review describes all of the duties of the Appointed Actuary and the qualifications that OSFI expects the Appointed Actuary to have.

 The Canadian Institute of Actuaries (CIA) annually issues a letter (the Fall Letter) from the Committee on Life Insurance Financial Reporting (CLIFR) and, from time to time, may issue other educational notes.
 While both the Fall Letter and educational notes are not standards, the Appointed Actuary should disclose when either the educational notes and/or the CLIFR Fall Letter are/is not followed as well as the supporting justification.

-For purposes of the Appointed Actuary's valuation of policy liabilities (and the associated opinion), OSFI currently accepts that work performed in accordance with "accepted actuarial practice" in Canada (as defined by the Canadian actuarial profession) is sufficient to satisfy the 'generally accepted actuarial practice' requirement referred to in the ICA sections identified above.
-"Accepted actuarial practice" is defined by the professional actuarial standards of practice promulgated by the Actuarial Standards Board (ASB), together with the additional requirements and directions of this Memorandum.
-Any deviations from CIA standards or from the additional requirements of this Memorandum must be reported in the AAR and justified.
+For purposes of the Appointed Actuary’s valuation of policy liabilities (and the associated opinion), OSFI currently accepts that work performed in accordance with “accepted actuarial practice” in Canada (as defined by the CIA) is sufficient to satisfy the ‘generally accepted actuarial practice’ requirement referred to in the ICA sections identified above.
+“Accepted actuarial practice” is defined by the professional actuarial standards of practice promulgated by the Actuarial Standards Board (ASB), together with the additional requirements and directions of this Memorandum.
+Any deviations from CIA Standards of Practice or from the additional requirements of this Memorandum must be reported in the AAR and justified.

 In complying with accepted actuarial practice, the Appointed Actuary must meet a standard of care with respect to the data used in valuations.
-This standard of care, specified in the CIA standards, requires the Appointed Actuary to establish suitable check procedures for the verification of data.
-The CIA/CICA's Joint Policy Statement (JPS) reflects the Canadian Institute of Chartered Accountants' (CICA) new Audit Guideline.
-While the JPS offers the Appointed Actuary the option to consider the Auditor's work, the existence of the JPS does not override the ICA's requirement for filing reports with the Annual Return that meet the required standard of care in the CIA standards.
+This standard of care, implicitly stated in the CIA Standards of Practice, requires the Appointed Actuary to establish suitable check procedures for the verification of data.
+While the CIA Standards of Practice (SOP Subsection 1630) offer the Appointed Actuary the option to consider the Auditor’s work, the existence of the Joint Policy Statement does not override the ICA’s requirement for filing reports with the Annual Return that meet the standard of care implicitly stated in the CIA Standards of Practice.
 The extent to which the Appointed Actuary considers the work of the Auditor must be discussed in the AAR.
-Where the Appointed Actuary uses the work of the Auditor, the details of the Auditor's work should not be addressed in the AAR.
+Where the Appointed Actuary uses the work of the Auditor, the details of the Auditor’s work should not be addressed in the AAR.
 If there are instances where the Appointed Actuary does not use the work of the Auditor because of any special circumstances, this must be disclosed in the product sections of the AAR.
 In such cases, the Appointed Actuary should describe the data verification that was performed.

-The CIA standards (CSOP Subsection 1610) describe the Appointed Actuary's use of another person's work.
+The CIA Standards of Practice (SOP Subsection 1610) describe the Appointed Actuary’s use of another person’s work.
 Such use of the work of others should be disclosed in the section of the AAR where it most logically applies (e.g., at the company level, a specific product level, etc.).

-The deadline for filing the AAR, as specified in subsection 665(3) of ICA, is 60 days after the end of the fiscal year.
+The deadline for filing the AAR is 60 days after the end of the fiscal year.
 The requirement for filing the DCAT Report is the earlier of 30 days after the presentation to the Board of Directors, Audit Committee or Chief Agent and one year after the fiscal year end.
 The requirement for filing the Peer Review Report (full 3-year review or the limited annual review) is 30 days after its transmission to the Board of Directors, Audit Committee or Chief Agent.
 With respect to deadlines, refer to OSFI's Guideline E-15 Appointed Actuary: Legal Requirements, Qualifications and Peer Review.

-For the AAR, the DCAT Report and the Peer Review Report, the company is required to submit one electronic copy uploaded to a secure web portal.
+For the AAR, the DCAT Report and the Peer Review Report, the company is required to submit one electronic copy uploaded via the Regulatory Reporting System (RRS).
 A scanned copy of the signed opinion must be included in the electronic submission.
-Failure to meet the deadlines for the filings might result in a penalty fee under OSFI's Late and Erroneous Filing Penalty Framework.
+Failure to meet the deadlines for the filings might result in a penalty fee under OSFI’s Late and Erroneous Filing Penalty Framework.